RULES AND REGULATIONS

 Prizes and Results

 - Adjudication is per age category.
-There are first, second and third prizes in each age category as well as additional awards.
+There are grand (100%), first, second and third prizes, Honorable Mention and Merit Awards, in each age category.

 - Categories are: